The Best Backpack For Backpacking Europe in 2023

 This probably isn’t the best bag to take if you’re planning on hiking a lot or if you’re travelling with a lot of gear, but it is a fantastic option if you’re packing light or only going on a short trip.

 Like all Osprey items, it is extremely durable and comes with a lifetime warranty.
-For a minimalist traveller, the Osprey Transporter might be the best bag for you!
+For a minimalist person who is looking to travel light, this might be the best bag for you!

 Pacsafe Venturesafe 45L Anti-Theft Backpack